The-Lambda-Group/omega-docs/README.md

 ### Rules

-Rules can be asserted into the runtime with the `(assert! ...Rules)` functor.
+Rules can be asserted into the runtime with the `(assert! ...Rules)` form.
 Anything passed into this functor will be asserted as a true fact into the current context of the query.
 In this query, the rule `(:- (mortal X) (man X))` should be read as *if X is a man, then X is mortal*.
 After the rules and facts have been asserted into the query, the term `(mortal Socrates)` will then be evaluated as true in that query.

 ```clj
 (assert!